 Though the meeting should start and end on time, expect conversations to take longer than usual due to unintentional interruption, pauses, and technological failure.

-Streamlining an agenda but keeping the same meeting duration permits the lax culture virtual meetings engender.
+Streamlining an agenda but keeping the same meeting duration permits the lax culture of virtual meetings to engender.
 But what’s given up by thinning the agenda is recuperated in task completion.
-In other words — there may be less stuff assigned, but what’s assigned needs to be completed, every time and on time.
+In other words — there may be less stuff assigned, but what’s assigned needs to be completed every time and on time.

 This requires exceptional clarity at the time tasks are assigned.
 Milestones to be completed during the course, expected outcomes and deadlines are discussed.
-A verbal summary of the plan is used to close the loop of communication.
+A verbal summary of the plan is used to close the communication loop.

 Checking back in with your maintains accountability.
 It also helps the group understand that although the meetings may be less formal, the outcomes are still taken seriously.

-The milestones established during the meeting set the schedule for follow up.
+Milestones established during the meeting set the schedule for follow-up.

-Do you really need a meeting in the first place?
+Do you need a meeting in the first place?

 Holding a meeting “because that’s what we’ve always done” communicates a lack of respect for people’s time.
-Instead, ensure that you need a meeting and that the necessary people are invited.
+Instead, ensure that you need a meeting and invite the necessary people.
 Doing so ensures that more people on the call have a role to play.
 This will help to increase participation and keep attention spans intact.